Form 709: Guide to US Gift Taxes for Expats

 - Download your completed form and print it.
 (You cannot e-file Form 709.)

-- Mail Form 709 to the IRS at their service center in Kansas City, Missouri.
-Make sure that you mail your Form 709 before the annual deadline.
+- Please mail Form 709 to the IRS at their service center in Kansas City, Missouri, before the annual deadline.

 Once your form is in the mail, you’re all set.